 Treating Gum Disease with Non-surgical Periodontal Treatments

-During your appointment, Drs.
-Lotardo, Pop, or Caesar will perform a complete exam to find out how bad your gum disease is and which stage it is.
-Your dentist will create a treatment plan based on your needs.
+During your appointment, our dentist will perform a complete exam to see how bad your gum disease is and which stage it’s in.
+Our dentist will create a treatment plan based on your needs.
+The plan may include antibacterial rinses, scaling and root planing, and laser dentistry.

-Antibacterial Rinse: For mild gum disease or persistent gingivitis we will often recommend using an at-home anti-bacterial rinse which will maintain gum health between visits.
+Antibacterial Rinse: For mild gum disease or persistent gingivitis, we will recommend using an at-home anti-bacterial rinse.
+The rinse will help you maintain healthy gums between visits.
 Dr. Pop may recommend using antibacterial rinses with other services to effectively treat the teeth and gums.

 Scaling and Root Planing: This treatment method is an intensive dental cleaning that removes bacteria from the gums.
-Using special tools, your dental care team will scrape away plaque and tartar buildup and remove bacteria from the deep gum pockets where it forms.
-Removing the bacteria from the pockets in the early stages of development can help prevent gum recession and tooth loss.
+Using special tools, our dental care team will scrape away plaque and tartar buildup.
+We will remove bacteria from the deep gum pockets where it forms.
+Removing the bacteria from the pockets in the early stages can help prevent gum recession and tooth loss.

-Laser dentistry: Using state-of-the-art dental lasers, we can remove harmful gum disease-causing bacteria without the need for surgery, sutures, or long downtime in our dentist office.
-The use of dental lasers has made treating gum disease more effective and far less painful.
-A laser can be used to remove diseased tissue while stimulating healing to restore healthy gums.
+Laser dentistry: Using state-of-the-art dental lasers, we can remove harmful gum disease-causing bacteria without the need for surgery, sutures, or long downtime in our dental office.
+Using dental lasers makes treating gum disease more effective and far less painful.
+A laser can remove diseased tissue and also stimulate healing to restore your gums back to health.

 Gum Disease FAQs

-Yes.
-Gum disease is treatable and can be reversed with dental treatments.
-It is easily treatable if caught in the early stages of development.
-If you have gums that bleed regularly, visit your dentist for deep dental cleaning and an exam.
+Yes, gum disease is treatable and dentists can reverse the symptoms using dental treatments.
+Gum disease is easily treatable if you address it in the early stages of development.
+If you have gums that bleed regularly, visit our dentist for deep dental cleanings and a dental exam.

 What can I expect after scaling and root planing?

-After scaling and root planing for the later stages of gum disease, you can expect your gums to be sore for a couple of days while they naturally heal and grow healthy soft tissue.
+You can expect your gums to be sore for a couple of days while they naturally heal and grow healthy soft tissue.
+Avoid eating spicy and acidic food after scaling and root planing for the later stages of gum disease.
 Your fresh gums will be sensitive to hot and cold foods for a short period.
-Avoid eating spicy and acidic food as well.

 How can I prevent gum disease from returning?